Tupolev Tu-324

 The Tupolev Tu-324 is a 30–50 seat regional jet passenger airliner.
 The jet will be twin-powered by Ivchenko-Progress AI-22 or Rolls-Royce BR710 turbofan engines.
 The plane will be available as a corporate plane for eight–ten executives.
-The range for the three aircraft variants will be 2500 km, 5000 km and 7000 km.
-The cargo version can carry 3000 kg of cargo and a range of 5900 km is expected.
-The Tu-324 is designed to replace aging Yak-40, Tu-134, An-24 and An-26s on Russia's regional routes.
+The range for the three aircraft variants will be 2,500 km, 5,000 km and 7,000 km.
+The cargo version can carry 3,000 kg of cargo and a range of 5,900 km is expected.
+The Tu-324 is designed to replace aging Yakovlev Yak-40, Tupolev Tu-134, and Antonov An-24 and An-26s on Russian regional routes.

 Production

 The executive version would be equipped with a satellite phone, FAX, and a PC outlet.
 The Tupolev Tu-324 would be able to operate from gravel and dirt airfields, providing safety and comfort of the passengers.
 The Tupolev Tu-324 would be produced at the S.P.Gorbunov Aircraft Production Association in Kazan, Russia.
 Estimated price is between $19–23 Million USD.